This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Cobalt blue tends to have a very high amount of oil, and it is interesting that it still dries quickly due to the oil content, at least in linseed oil.
 PB28 is one of the colors which may be found in walnut or poppy oil in an effort to avoid some of linseed’s natural yellowing tendency.
 Some give Cobalt Blue a moderate dry time, but it does seem a bit faster than many others.
 Both factors -- the oil content and the drying-- are good to keep in mind if you are painting in oil and working in layers.

 Cobalt Aluminate Blue has a reflectance in the near-infrared, making it a cool pigment.
-One sometimes hears about spinel colors and it was interesting to find out that PB28 has a spinel structure.
+One sometimes hears about spinel colors and it was interesting to find out that PB28 also has a spinel structure.

 Resources